 To reproduce and use the same image in any other form, please seek permission from the author.

-A review of the results over a 15-year period has proven that MELT is superior to other treatments such as liposuction or direct excision, resulting in lesser bleeding, scarring and asymmetry for the patient.
+A review of the results over a 15-year period has proven that MELT results in lesser bleeding, scarring and asymmetry for the patient.